Merritt-Woodwork/merrittwoodwork.com/src/_staff/general-manager-production-operations.md

 draft: false
 title: General Manager, Production Operations
 quote: >-
-  “We work on some of the most monumental projects in the country.
-Collaborating with our industry’s top professionals, including our own Merritt team, is deeply rewarding.”
+  We work on some of the most monumental projects in the country.
+Collaborating with our industry’s top professionals, including our own Merritt team, is deeply rewarding.
 details: >-
   A veteran of Merritt since 2007, Don Alexander brings a passion for design and architecture to work every day.
 Prior to joining Merritt, Don owned and